grz0zrg/tinycelfgraphics/README.md

 * 240 bytes optimized
 * 182 bytes optimized + compressed

+Note : 176 bytes by removing null syscall parameters, this is probably safe on x86-64 but i don't know if it is safe for x86 platforms so i let that out.

 ### SDL

 This use the SDL library to output graphics data. (white centered pixel)